pyinstaller/pyinstaller/doc/source/Manual.rst

 Installing from the archive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If pip is not available, download the compressed archive from PyPI_.
+If you are asked to test a problem using the latest development code,
-You can install |PyInstaller| by downloading the compressed archive
+download the compressed archive from the *develop* branch of
-from PyPI_.
+`PyInstaller at GitHub`_.

 Expand the archive.
 Inside is a script named ``setup.py``.